ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/1-Home.md

 - Classes, subclasses, races, feats, spells, magic items, or other options that are out of place.
 You should only see content that feels like something you might find in BG3 normally - or, at most, something that is within the realm of a creative Dungeon Master who loves buying Kobold Press, Pathfinder, OSR, and other high-quality, setting-agnostic books.

 - Cheats, tutorial chests full of goodies, or an easier game.
-If anything, Listonomicon should feel more difficult and harder to predict than the vanilla game, if you play according to the guide (customized difficulty on Listonomicon settings, 6 party limit or smaller).
+If anything, Listonomicon should feel more challenging and harder to predict than the vanilla game, if you play according to the guide (customized difficulty on Listonomicon settings, 6 party limit or smaller).
+Note that "More challenging" is not the same thing as "More difficult" - Listo is probably overall harder than vanilla, but the goal is to challenge you to flex your RPG and problem solving muscles and feel like critical thinking is applied in a rewarding way to encounters.
+We do not want you to autopilot through an easy game, and we don't want you pulling your hair out at a frustrating one.

 - The intention to please everyone.
 This list is assembled according to our taste and vision.
 Fortunately, adding or removing mods from MO2 is pretty easy - feel free to use Listonomicon as a baseline, and then void any support on our Discord if you decide to customize!

 - A list to play in “Honour Mode.”
-The features of Honour Mode (such as enhanced bosses, smarter enemies, and tweaked game mechanics) are enabled in this list, without asking players to restrict themselves to a single save in a heavily modded environment.
+The features of Honour Mode (such as enhanced bosses, smarter enemies, and tweaked game mechanics) can be enabled in custom game rules, without being limited to a single save.
+It is not a good idea to mix ironman restrictions with heavily modded games.

 - An intentionally punishing, grueling, unfair, unfun experience.
 Listonomicon should feel fresh, exciting, and challenging with many unexpected, changed, or completely new encounters - but it should not feel like an angry DM is dumping an impossible stat block on you at every turn and denying the fun of sword and sorcery fantasy.
 :::